 So in a very real way, stress ages your bones.

 How To Reduce Cortisol Levels Through Nutrition

-If you have the Save Our Bones Program, then you are aware of the extensive list of stress-reducing exercises and techniques.
+If you have the Osteoporosis Reversal Program, then you are aware of the extensive list of stress-reducing exercises and techniques.
 Those are excellent, especially when practiced in conjunction with stress-busting nutrition.

-The following six foods are Foundation Foods in the Save Our Bones Program, and they’ve been shown to improve mood by various mechanisms, including decreasing cortisol levels.
+The following six foods are Foundation Foods in the Osteoporosis Reversal Program, and they’ve been shown to improve mood by various mechanisms, including decreasing cortisol levels.

 Whether dried or fresh, apricots deliver a hefty amount of beta-carotene, an antioxidant carotenoid that gives apricots their beautiful yellow-orange color.
 Beta-carotene has been linked to lower levels of depression (often a side effect of stress) and better mood.
 Scientists believe that depression is linked to cell damage from free radicals, and beta-carotene protects cells from oxidation.1

-Apricots’ antioxidant content (they also contain lycopene) and their exceptional alkalizing properties make them a “Power Food” as described in the Save Our Bones Program.
+Apricots’ antioxidant content (they also contain lycopene) and their exceptional alkalizing properties make them a “Power Food” as described in the Osteoporosis Reversal Program.
 They also contain bone-healthy Foundation Supplements like Vitamin C, Vitamin K, and copper.